zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-We are now ready to formulate the far-field solution of the general case of a particle group.
+We are now ready to formulate the far-field solution of the general case of a particle.
 Assume that the observation point is in the far-field zone with respect to each individual volume element, so that \\(k R \gg 1\\).
 Equation 11.25 then takes the form

 $$ \tag{13.10}
 \begin{aligned}